 Associate or add an Azure subscription to your Azure Active Directory tenant

-All of your users have a single "home" directory for authentication.
-However, your users can also be guests in other directories.
+All of your users have a single home directory for authentication.
+Your users can also be guests in other directories.
 You can see both the home and guest directories for each user in Azure AD.

 Before you begin

-Before you can associate or add your subscription, you must perform the following tasks:
+Before you can associate or add your subscription, do the following tasks:

 Sign in using an account that:

-Exists in both the current directory that's associated with the subscription and in the new directory that's where you want to associate the subscription going forward.
-For more information about getting access to another directory, see How do Azure Active Directory admins add B2B collaboration users?.
+- Exists in both the current directory and in the new directory.
+The current directory is associated with the subscription.
+You'll associate the new directory with the subscription.
+For more information about getting access to another directory, see Add Azure Active Directory B2B collaboration users in the Azure portal.

-To associate an existing subscription to your Azure AD directory
+To associate an existing subscription to your Azure AD directory, follow these steps:

 Sign in and select the subscription you want to use from the Subscriptions page in Azure portal.